leangjia/blender_docs/trunk/blender_docs/manual/editors/3dview/controls/proportional_editing.rst

    Proportional Editing tool.

-The *Proportional Editing* mode menu is on the 3D View header.
+The *Proportional Editing* mode menu is on the 3D Viewport header.

 Disable :kbd:`O`, :kbd:`Alt-O`
    Proportional Editing is Off, only selected vertices will be affected.